Simi23/szazharminchet-repozitorium/solutions/windows/win-1st-sol.md

 > **FSRM**
 > Do it from Management console, it will be faster.
-> `Enable-NetFirewallRule -DisplayGroup "Remote File Server Resource Manager Management` on CORE server.
+- `Enable-NetFirewallRule -DisplayGroup "Remote File Server Resource Manager Management"`
-{.is-info}
+  - Restart the computer to create file screening template {.is-info}

 </details>